akka/akka/akka-docs/cluster/cluster-usage.rst

 Look at the source code of the program again.
 What it does is to create an actor and register it as subscriber of certain cluster events.
-It gets notified with an snapshot event, 'CurrentClusterState' that holds full state information of the cluster.
+It gets notified with an snapshot event, ``CurrentClusterState`` that holds full state information of the cluster.
 After that it receives events for changes that happen in the cluster.

 Automatic vs. Manual Joining